Brendan Langley: Denver Broncos

 On September 1, 2018, Langley was waived by the Broncos and was signed to the practice squad the next day.
 He was promoted to the active roster on November 20, 2018.

 On March 18, 2019, it was announced that Langley would be converting from cornerback to wide receiver.
 He was waived on August 31, 2019.

-Langley was drafted in the 7th round during phase four in the 2020 XFL Draft as a cornerback by the Houston Roughnecks.
+Langley was selected in the 7th round during phase four in the 2020 XFL draft as a cornerback by the Houston Roughnecks.

 Seattle Seahawks

 On January 1, 2020, Langley was signed to the Seattle Seahawks practice squad.
 His practice squad contract with the team expired on January 20, 2020.

 Calgary Stampeders

-On February 28, 2022, Langley was signed by the Calgary Stampeders.
-On May 14, 2022 Langley was placed on the team's suspended list as he was dealing with travel issues.
-He was indefinitely suspended by the Stampeders on May 26, 2022, following an incident at Newark Liberty International Airport.
+On February 28, 2022, Langley was signed by the Calgary Stampeders of the Canadian Football League.
+On May 14, Langley was placed on the team's suspended list as he was dealing with travel issues.
+He was indefinitely suspended by the Stampeders on May 26, following an incident at Newark Liberty International Airport.
+On May 8, 2023, the Stampeders announced they had moved Langley to the retired list.